Vehicle utilization is a measure of demand compared to some type of capacity or threshold.

 Vehicle Utilization is often a comparison of “demand” to “capacity”

 So, to a newcomer to the discussion on fleet utilization, it might seem straightforward to calculate, for example, utilization rates of a passenger vehicle fleet on a daily basis.
 Logic would dictate that you’d calculate capacity by counting the number of passenger vehicles in the fleet, i.e., Capacity.
 Then you’d count how many of those vehicles were used each day, i.e., Demand.
 Then you’d simply do the math of demand divided by capacity.
 As straightforward as calculation of utilization may seem, there can be many variables to consider.
 Here are some nuances to think about:

 - Are you accurately counting the number of available vehicles as they enter (new vehicles) and leave (disposed) the fleet?

 - Capacity may change daily.
 If a vehicle is out for service/maintenance, do you alter your capacity?

-- If a vehicle is awaiting a routine inspection before next use, does it count toward capacity since it may not truly be available for use?
+- If a vehicle is awaiting a routine inspection before its next use, does it count toward capacity since it may not truly be available for use?

 - If you augment your fleet with outside rentals, does your capacity increase?

-- Does use of an outside rental vehicle count against demand?
+- Does the use of an outside rental vehicle count against demand?

-- Does use of a personal vehicle count against demand when a fleet vehicle is not available to fulfill the mission?
+- Does the use of a personal vehicle count against demand when a fleet vehicle is not available to fulfill the mission?

 - When I take a vehicle out of a fleet for service/maintenance, do I count that as “use” of the vehicle?

 - If I drop keys in a manual key-drop box and keys remain there until the next morning, am I still “using” the vehicle?

 Removing vehicles from service for preventive maintenance or augmenting the fleet with outside vehicles also impacts vehicle utilization.
 However, keep in mind that while important to understand in the long run, variables like this do not need to be considered on day one of your fleet utilization initiatives.

 How should a vehicle that is out of service impact daily utilization rates?
-Should additional vehicles used to meet demand be included in utilization calculations?
+Should additional vehicles be used to meet demand be included in utilization calculations?